andali89/mnswoa_fs/README.md

 modified nondominated-sorting-based whale optimization algorithm (MNSWOA) for key quality characteristic identification (feature selection) in production processes .
-The optimization algorithm adapts the single objective whale optimization algorithm (WOA) into the multi-objectrive scenario with several new components, i.e., a modified non-dominated sorting approach, a uniform reference solution selection strategy, and mutation operations.
+The optimization algorithm adapts the single objective whale optimization algorithm (WOA) into the multi-objective scenario with several new components, i.e., a modified non-dominated sorting approach, a uniform reference solution selection strategy, and mutation operations.
 For a detailed description of the method please refer to